Collaboration and Multi-Project Review (PRO)

 To create a new Dashboard, follow these steps:

-2. Click the Add button to add a project to the Dashboard.
+Click to add a project to the Dashboard.
 This opens a sheet from which you can locate and choose OmniPlan projects to add to the Dashboard.
 Alternately, you can also drag OmniPlan project files into the window from the Finder.

 Reviewing Projects in the Dashboard